NoxxFlame/TTT-Custom-Roles-Outdated/README.md

 - Zombie - Made Spit not 100% accurate
 - Zombie - Changed spawned zombies (e.g. zombies created by dying to the zombie claws) to disallow picking up weapons
 - Vampire - Fixed never decloaking when using the fangs right-click
+- Traitors - Made Hypnotist and Assassin more integrated traitor team members by
+    - Allowing transferring of credits
+	- Adding setting to allow Assassin and Hypnotist to buy all Traitor weapons in their shop.
+See **Configuration** section below
 - Created new "Monsters" team with Zombie and Vampire to ensure they fight against all players, rather than allied with Traitors
 	- Created new icons to handle previously-unexpected zombification and hypnotization cases
-- Traitors - Made Hypnotist and Assassin more integrated traitor team members by allowing transferring of credits
 - Re-added the Sprint configuration menu when pressing F1.
 Thanks to [exp111](https://github.com/exp111/TTT-Custom-Roles/) on GitHub
 - Updated end-of-round summary to merge the old tabs and buttons with the new interface
 - Added new events for the new roles to the end-of-round summary Events tab.
 Thanks to [exp111](https://github.com/exp111/TTT-Custom-Roles/) on GitHub
 - Changed role spawning to not do hidden math to determine role chance.
 Uses the CVars values directly instead.
 - Ported ability to load weapons into role weapon shops from Town of Terror.
-This implementation is slightly different, though as the "weaponshop" command has not been ported.
-To add weapons to a role (that already has a shop), create a .txt file with the weapon class (e.g. weapon_ttt_somethingcool.txt) in the garrysmod/data/roleweapons/{rolename} folder.
-Note that the name of the role must be all lowercase for cross-operating system compatibility.
-For example: garrysmod/data/roleweapons/detective/weapon_ttt_Somethingcool.txt
+See **Configuration** section below.
 - Integrated the [Double Jump!](https://steamcommunity.com/sharedfiles/filedetails/?id=284538302) mod but replaced the particle usage with effects generation to remove the TF2 requirement
 - Fixed conflicts with certain buyable weapons (like the Time Manipulator).
 Thanks Angela from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord!
 - Fixed various errors